mohsen2986/RoomExample/README.md

 - **Threading and AsyncTask.**

-This codelab is focused on Android Architecture 'Components'.
+This codelab is focused on Android Architecture Components.
 Off-topic concepts and code are provided for you to simply copy and paste.

 This codelab provides all the code you need to build the complete app.